abap2UI5/docs/docs/resources/who_uses.md

 ### Open Source Projects
-**Do you use abap2UI5 in your open-source project?** <br>
+**Do you use abap2UI5 in an open-source project?** <br>
-Let the world know about it!
-Add your project here to help others find it and contribute to it:
+Let others know about your project!
+Adding it here helps others find and contribute to it.

 |  Repository | Description |
 | ------------- | ------------- |